Gilandel/utils-assertor/README.md

 ## Description

-This module allow to assert parameters.
+This module allows to assert parameters.

 For now it manages:
 - Object (all other objects)